Departments of Colombia: History

-The Republic of Gran Colombia
+Gran Colombia

 When it was first established in 1819, The Republic of Gran Colombia had three departments.
 Venezuela, Cundinamarca (now Colombia) and Quito (now Ecuador).
 In 1824, the Distrito del Centro (which became Colombia) was divided into five departments and further divided into seventeen provinces.
-One department, Istmo Department, consisting of two provinces, later became Panama.
+One department, Isthmus Department, consisting of two provinces, later became the sovereign country of Panama.

 Republic of New Granada

 With the dissolution of Gran Colombia in 1826 by the Revolution of the Morrocoyes (La Cosiata), New Granada kept its 17 provinces.
 In 1832 the provinces of Vélez and Barbacoas were created, and in 1835 those of Buenaventura and Pasto were added.
 In 1843 those of Cauca, Mompós and Túquerres were created.
 At this time the cantons (cantones) and parish districts were created, which provided the basis for the present-day municipalities.

 By 1853 the number of provinces had increased to thirty-six, namely:Antioquia, Azuero, Barbacoas, Bogotá, Buenaventura, Cartagena, Casanare, Cauca, Chiriquí, Chocó, Córdova, Cundinamarca, García Rovira, Mariquita, Medellín, Mompós, Neiva, Ocaña, Pamplona, Panamá, Pasto, Popayán, Riohacha, Sabanilla, Santa Marta, Santander, Socorro, Soto, Tequendama, Tunja, Tundama, Túquerres, Valle de Upar, Veraguas, Vélez and Zipaquirá.
 However, the new constitution of 1853 introduced federalism, which lead to the consolidation of provinces into states.
 By 1858 this process was complete, with a resulting eight federal states: Panamá was formed in 1855, Antioquia in 1856, Santander in May 1857, and Bolívar, Boyacá, Cauca, Cundinamarca and Magdalena were formed in June 1858.
 1861 saw the creation of the final federal state of Tolima.